Consumer Watchdog Proposes New Rules On Payday Lenders

 The CFPB, created under the Obama-era Dodd-Frank Wall Street Reform and Consumer Protection Act, has been in the cross-hairs of the Trump administration and Republicans lawmakers who say it saddles businesses with excessive red tape.

-In February, Sen. Mike Rounds (R-ND) introduced a bill to cut funding to the CFPB.
+In February, Sen. Mike Rounds, R-S.D., introduced a bill to cut funding to the CFPB.
 In June, House Republicans voted overwhelmingly in favor of a bill pushed by Texas GOP Rep. Jeb Hensarling to weaken the bureau and roll back the Dodd-Frank act.

 According to an opinion poll published in April by the Pew Charitable Trusts, 70 percent of 1,205 American adults surveyed want more regulation of payday lenders.